 Output 4.1

-Products and services on concentrated assistance to LDCs, SIDS and LLDCs and countries with economies in transition
+[USA MOD]Enhanced public-private partnerships to foster the development of telecommunications/ICTs with concentrated assistance to LDCs, SIDS and LLDCs and countries with economies in transition

 Background

-In line with WTDC Resolution 16 (Rev. Dubai, 2014) and Resolution 30 (Busan, 2014) of the Plenipotentiary Conference, on special measures for LDCs, SIDS, LLDCs and countries with economies in transition, which highlight the role of ICTs as enablers of national socio-economic development, provide BDT with a mandate to pay special attention to these categories of countries through concentrated assistance.
+[USA SUP]IWTDC Resolution 16 (Rev. Dubai, 2014) and Resolution 30 (Busan, 2014) of the Plenipotentiary Conference, on special measures for LDCs, SIDS, LLDCs and countries with economies in transition, which highlight the role of ICTs as enablers of national socio-economic development, provide BDT with a mandate to pay special attention to these categories of countries through concentrated assistance.

 ITU assistance to the least developed countries (LDCs) goes back to 1971, when the Union accorded special assistance to LDCs through the implementation of relevant plenipotentiary conference resolutions.
 In 2002, direct assistance to LDCs was delivered for the first time to a small group of countries on a biennial basis.
 This assistance facilitated monitoring and evaluation of the impact made by the concentrated assistance to beneficiary countries.
 In 2006, the programme was expanded to include Small Island developing states (SIDS) and emergency telecommunications.